JetBrains/IntelliJ-Log-Analyzer/README.md

 ## About

-Logs highlighter and analyzer.
+Logs highlighter and analyzer for logs collected by **Help | Collect Logs and Diagnostic Data** action of any IntelliJ-based IDE.

 Program receives logs folder as an input and renders it for better usability.

-Drag&Drop file, folder, or archive to Log Analyzer window at any time to analyze.
+Drag&Drop file, folder, or archive to IntelliJ Log Analyzer window at any time to analyze.

 ## Demo